Cummins Turbo Technology Staff on a maintenance work party with our volunteer coordinator Helen Stephenson

-The Greenstreams Sponsorship and Adoption scheme is suitable for businesses of all sizes who want to contribute to their local area by improving and maintaining our riverside greenspaces, with regular maintenance sessions where you can join EPIKS staff and volunteers or let us do the work on your behalf.
+The Sponsorship and Adoption scheme is suitable for businesses of all sizes who want to contribute to their local area by improving and maintaining our riverside greenspaces, with regular maintenance sessions where you can join EPIKS staff and volunteers or let us do the work on your behalf.

-For employers interested in promoting “active travel” see our e-bikes project (LINK), which can provide a loan/hire service to allow employees to try out an e-bike from a one hour session or up to a month.
+For employers interested in promoting active travel see our e-bikes project, which can provide a loan/hire service to allow employees to try out an e-bike from a one hour session or up to a month.

-In the lower Colne, volunteers and staff from John Smith’s Stadium and Cummins Turbo Technologies are working with us to develop the natural green spaces along the river from the Stadium to Lockwood.
+In Huddersfield, volunteers and staff from John Smith’s Stadium and Cummins Turbo Technologies are working with us to develop the natural green spaces along the river from the Stadium to Lockwood.
 Their dedication has enabled the foundations of the Huddersfield Riverside Nature Park.

 At Colne Rd, companies have enjoyed away-days restoring footpaths at a stunning Yorkshire Water site.